 You will notice that as you make changes in the various text boxes, the configuration.mof text will also change.
 Really, that’s all there is to the tool.
 It creates the mof edits that you require and now all you have to do is append / import these edits to the appropriate files.

-Now, let’s start with appending the text to the configuration.mof file.
+Let’s start with appending the text to the configuration.mof file.

 Open your configuration.mof file located here, <CM install directory>\inboxes\clifiles.src\hinv, and scroll to the bottom of the configuration.mof file.
 Next, append all of the text within the configuration.mof tab in RegKeyToMof.
 Save the file and you are done with this section.